zhoulaifu/hello_afl/README.md

 To instrument and compile the program:
 -------------------------

-Suppose the fuzzer is built in ~/Downloads.
+Suppose the fuzzer is built in ~/Downloads/afl/

 ```
-$~/Downloads/afl/afl-clang hello_stdin.c
+$~/Downloads/afl/afl-clang helloworld_afl.c
 ```

 Note:
 - afl-clang, not afl-gcc is to be used for compiling C file on Mac OS.

-- Before running the fuzzer, some additional operations must be done
+- Before running the fuzzer, the following operations needs to be run

 ```
     SL=/System/Library; PL=com.apple.ReportCrash
     launchctl unload -w ${SL}/LaunchAgents/${PL}.plist
     sudo launchctl unload -w ${SL}/LaunchDaemons/${PL}.Root.plist
 ```
-These operations are  indicated  by afl-clang itself.
+These operations are  suggested  by afl-clang itself.

 To run the fuzzer:
 -----------------